Ameba-AIoT/ameba-rtos-pro2-doc/source/application_note/06_MMF.rst

 |

--  You will see your select file after push “Stream”.
-Check it and click “Next”.
+-  You will see your select file after push "Stream".
+Check it and click "Next".

 .. image:: ../_static/06_MMF/image12.png
    :align: center